Cyclist killed in Auckland crash named

 Emergency services were called to a crash on Stancombe Rd, Flat Bush, involving multiple vehicles and a cyclist just before 8.15am.

-Several parked cars were damaged along Standcombe Rd, including a resident's work van.
+Several parked cars were damaged along Stancombe Rd, including a resident's work van.

 Police did not give any further details of the crash, but said an off-duty officer who was involved had been stood down and the crash was being referred to the Independent Police Conduct Authority (IPCA).